ArthurKimGl19/eateryGenerator/README.md

 ## Next steps:

-1. Create a script to automatically convert the csv to json
+1. Create a Github action to automatically convert the csv to json.
+Initial eatery data is stored in a Google sheet files.
-   a.
-Use Google sheets api to convert google sheet to csv
-   b.
-Create file to convert csv to json
-   c.
-Create package.json script
-2. Add ability to add new favorites, update favorites
+2. Add ability to add new favorites, update favorites and add in relevant unit and integration tests
-3. Put backend on AWS - api gateway, lambdas, postgresql or dynamodb
+3. Put backend on AWS - Api gateway, Lambdas, Postgresql
-4. Add in relevant tests
+4. Dockerize application

 ### Extra

 1. Refactor lambdas to use Python
-2. Create a separate repo and refactor to use Next.js
+2. Create a separate repo and refactor to use Next.js.
+Host on netlify.
-3. Host using netlify
-4. Look into creating a Dockerized app and figure out how to host containers
-5. Look into using Kubernetes
+3. Look into using Kubernetes
-6. Add E2E tests once final version of app is created
+4. Add E2E tests (Playwright) once final version of app is created

 ## Available Scripts